How to Troubleshoot and Repair WordPress Core Files

 - Risk of Further Damage: Making changes without proper knowledge can introduce more problems.

 Always use plugins, themes, or the functions.php file for customizations.
-Alternatively, consider options that suit your needs: What is WP-Content Uploads and How to Upload Files in WordPress.

-Where Can You Find WordPress Core Files?
+Where to Find the WordPress Core Files?

-). - Look for files like
+- Look for files like:

 Signs of WordPress Core File Issues